-The City Tour offers a unique and personalized journey through the heart of Belfast, providing an unforgettable experience for visitors and locals alike.
+The City Tour offers a unique and personalised journey through the heart of Belfast, providing an unforgettable experience for visitors and locals alike.
 This guided tour delves deep into the city's rich tapestry of history, vibrant culture, and stunning architecture, making it the ideal way to discover what Belfast has to offer.

 As you travel in comfort, you’ll explore iconic landmarks such as the Titanic Quarter, where the world-famous RMS Titanic was built, and the Parliament Buildings at Stormont, the seat of Northern Ireland's government.
 Admire the grandeur of Belfast City Hall, soak in the historic charm of Belfast Castle, and reflect at the Peace Wall, a powerful symbol of the city’s complex past and ongoing reconciliation.